Xeverous/the_website/website/pages/cpp/utility/glossary.md

 `build` (as a noun) - a ready to use (compiled and linked) program made from source code with certain configuration.

 `CMake` - meta build system or build system generator.
 Used by various C and C++ projects to generate project files and build scripts.
-Some IDEs use CMake to build projects or to discover dependencies and their properties (eg include paths).
+Some IDEs use CMake to build projects or to discover dependencies and their properties (e.g. include paths).

 `ctor` - constructor.